nexiality/documentation/expressions/WEBexpression.md

 ### Operations

 #### `allPass`
-This returns the last result of all executed web operations.
-Checks if all operations were successful or not and returns `true` or `false`.
+This returns `true` if all the operations within the same WEB expression executed successful, or `false` is one or more operations had failed.

 -----